InvincibleMiller/Label-Guard-2.0/README.md

 - Fauna DB (FQL v10)
 - Bootstrap

-This specific tech stack is absolutely incredible because it allows the benefits of Next.js, specifically dynamically rendering content, to be coupled with the versatility of Express.js as a backend.
+This specific tech stack is absolutely incredible because it allows the benefits of Next.js, specifically dynamically rendering content, to be coupled with the versatility of Node + Express as a backend.
 Fauna DB is an incredible fast, serverless, NoSQL relational database.

 Various other libraries are used in the app: